rkrolick/wdi_project3/planning/user_stories.md

         decubitis ulcers?
         edema
         PT
-    IV's and Lines
+    IV's / Lines / catheters / drains
       1.
       2..
       3.
       4.

-Assess ment and Plan
+Assessment and Plan

-* I can see pertinent information, and tehn expand to see that total information
+* I can see pertinent information, and then expand to see that total information
 * I can click something that takes me to a printable version, showing all patients and pertinent info in a table.